outlawCoder223/blog_posts/02_linked_lists.md

 ## Conclusion

 Hopefully this has been a good introduction to linked lists and some of the basic implementations of them in JavaScript!
 As we can see linked lists are a great data structure to be familiar with.
 They are especially great for inserting and deleting elements.
-The complete code for this article can be found at [this gist](https://gist.github.com/rancewcampbell/3ac11705f6832827de87e7ff8115020e) Thanks for reading and see you next time!
+The complete code for this article can be found at [here](https://github.com/rancewcampbell/blog_posts/tree/master/02_resources) Thanks for reading and see you next time!

 ## Resources: